Quiet Fire

 A Living Framework for Meaning

 Any framework that touches these has to be porous enough for the psyche to breathe, yet strong enough to hold real weight.
-I’ve always found Jung’s resistance to formal systems compelling.
-His “working hypothesis”—that the psyche is real—was a place to begin observing, not to end in theory.
-This isn’t a manifesto, exactly.
-It’s more like an evolving sketchbook of principles.
+I’ve always been drawn to Jung’s resistance to fixed systems.
+His “working hypothesis” — that the psyche is real — was a place to begin observing, not a theory to settle into.

 What Is Real?